vladimirschneider/To-Do-List/README.md

 const createTaskButton = document.querySelector('.create-task__submit');
 ```

-So, I need iterate over tasks list from `LocalStorage`.
+So, I need to iterate over tasks list from `LocalStorage`.

-Create `onCreateTask` function for create task in html and elements events.
-I use  `onCreateTask` method for create tasks at iterate over tasks at the beginning and for create a new task in the form by submit event.
+Create `onCreateTask` function for creating task in the html and elements events.
+I use  `onCreateTask` method to create tasks for iterating over tasks at the beginning and for creating a new task in the form by a submit event.

 ```javascript
 function onCreateTask({data}) {